th3c0rt3x/CTFium/PlaidCTF/2021/web/Carmen_Sandiego/README.md

 # Carmen Sandiego Handout

+Carmen isn't your average thief – in fact, she's trying to save the artifacts she steals!
+Join Carmen, Player, Zach, and Ivy as they protect the world's cultural history from the likes of VILE, one theft at a time.
+But they have to be careful: ACME thinks they're on the wrong side of the law and will stop at nothing to bring them to justice.

 ## Important Hint

 The intended solution uses a bug in `file.c` of GoAhead.
 (Feel free to look for bugs elsewhere though!)